 Whether you’re streaming music festivals, conventions, sporting events, or other types of events, streams have become a popular add-on at events in recent years.
 Why?
 For starters, live streaming apps eliminate FOMO (fear of missing out) among attendees who couldn’t attend your event by giving them the option to attend your event virtually from anywhere in the world.
-But even more importantly, they let you connect with fans and engage audiences that you couldn’t reach otherwise.
+But even more importantly, in the age of Covid they have become integral to running hybrid events.
+In combination with robust health screening, these services will be a core element of the return to live events, while letting you connect with fans and engage audiences that you couldn’t reach otherwise.

 Thanks to constantly-improving technology and mobile phones, event professionals now have a range of apps to choose from if they want to capture the uniqueness of their event and share it with the world.

 But what are the best live streaming apps planners should be considering?
 What should they weigh in their considerations?

 In this guide, we’ve outlined the top 11 live streaming solutions for events in 2020, plus their pros and cons so you can choose the best app for your event.

 What is Live Streaming?

 Live streaming is a form of online video streaming that records and broadcasts media to an online audience in real-time.
 Video live streaming, which is also typically referred to as streaming, differs from pre-recorded videos since it cannot be cut, edited, and censored.